Lockwood–Mathews Mansion: As museum

-A master plan for a more comprehensive restoration of the mansion was expected to be completed in 2007.
+A master plan for a more comprehensive restoration of the mansion was completed in 2008.
 Plans for renovation work at the museum include adding an elevator, and systems for heating, air conditioning, and sprinklers.
-Renovation costs are likely to total about $6 million, museum officials said in May 2007, before the master plan was complete.
+Renovation costs were likely to total about $6 million, museum officials said in May 2007, before the master plan was complete.
+In 2023, the museum's officials announced that the house would close for a year for mechanical upgrades; the project had been part of the 2008 master plan.
+Designed by David Scott Parker Architects, the renovation was partly funded by $3 million from the Norwalk city government.
+The project cost $18 million in total and included an HVAC system, a fire suppression system, new lighting, and Wi-Fi.
+Ahead of the museum's reopening on June 4, 2025, a ceremony was hosted on May 27.

+Programs and events

 In a decades-long Christmastime tradition, interior decorators deck out about a dozen rooms in the mansion with holiday decorations.
 An annual "community celebration" is held in December with Christmas music, refreshments and a Santa Claus.
 In 2007, 10 interior decorators volunteered their services and materials for the event.

 The museum has hosted an annual antique show since 1978.
 In 2006 the show was held the last weekend in October and attracted dealers from Ohio and Pennsylvania as well as Connecticut.

-In the 2000s, statues and furniture that had originally been in the mansion were bought and placed back in it.
-Two marble statues, sculpted in 1859 by Joseph Mozier, an American artist, and bought by Lockwood, were purchased for $185,000.
-A $165,000 sofa original to the home was also acquired and brought back to it.
+In media

 The home was used as a filming location for the 2004 remake of The Stepford Wives.
 Paramount Pictures paid the museum $400,000 to paint its central rotunda.
 The studio also left behind some large paintings (in essence, theatrical pastiches), which serve to emphasize the dramatic size of the rotunda.
 As a result, the walls look fresh and decorated, and will remain protected until further funds become available for proper, curatorial restoration of the original damaged surfaces.

-The mansion was also featured in the movie House of Dark Shadows.
+The mansion was also featured in the movies House of Dark Shadows and Mr. Harrigan's Phone.